LS Pro: Clubs

 Over the course of its history, various clubs have joined and departed the league.
 A.S.
 Blainville is the only club to have participated in every season since the league's inception.
-Blainville has been the most successful club, winning the league championship four times and the league cup twice and CS Mont-Royal Outremont has been second-most successful with four league championships and one league cup title.
+Blainville has been the most successful club, winning both the league championship and the league cup four times.
+CS Mont-Royal Outremont has been second-most successful with four league championships and one league cup title.

 Current clubs

-Ligue1 Québec
+Ligue 1 Québec

-The following ten teams are members of the league for the 2025 season:
+The following twelve teams are members of the league for the 2026 season: